shmurthy08/RBlockly/design.md

 This block computes the mean (average) of a list of numbers.

 ### Semantics
-When this block is executed, it will generate an RBlock to calculate the mean of a specified list, like this:
+When this block is executed, it will generate an RBlockly to calculate the mean of a specified list, like this:
 ```R
 mean_value <- mean(my_list)
 ```